 Love was Near is the book Reese, the main character, wrote in the movie.
 In each of the 28 chapters of the book, she tells a little more of her story, then shares a diary entry.
 Then, there are a couple of questions for the reader, and lines on which to write journal your thoughts and feelings about the subject discussed in the chapter.
 Basically, then, this is a study guide for the movie.
 It really does add to the movie; in Trust Fund, there is no mention of God or the Bible.
 We were quite disappointed about that, but Love Was Near helps a little to redeem it in my opinion.
 There were some scripture references, and at the end the author makes it clear that the movie was based on the parable of the Prodigal Son.
 A couple of other Bible stories are referenced, as well.
 The bottom line, in my opinion?
 This book isn’t really needed in our family, but would be a good resource for young adults who are struggling with who they are and whether or not they are worth anything.
 The movie is pretty clean entertainment, if that’s what you’re looking for, just don’t be expecting a deep message.

-Two more things I should mention: The filmmaker is a home school graduate; his parents were among the pioneers of the homeschooling movement.
-Also, there is a study guide available if small groups want to study the movie together.
-You can find it here.
+One more thing I should mention: The filmmaker is a home school graduate; his parents were among the pioneers of the homeschooling movement.